TaskForceDingo/Mission-Framework/README.md

 Read below for complete changelog history.

 ### 01/12/2021
+Admin panel:
 - Added function to check if a player is an admin (script cleanup).
 - Admin players now have a '*' next to their name in the player list.
+- Added 'Admin Message' button to main admin console.
+- Replaced 'Player Group' section with 'Player Skills'.
+- Can now change players medic/engineer skills.
+- The admin panel now works in singleplayer (some functionality may not work as intended).

 ### 30/11/2021
 - Added new admin message menu to TFD Admin Panel.